Cray-HPE/docs-csm/operations/boot_orchestration/Options.md

 The following are the BOS global options:

+* `cfs_read_timeout`

+    The amount of time in seconds BOS will wait for a response from CFS to a request.
+After this time, the request will time out.
+The default is 10 seconds.
+    Note: This option is only available as a 'hotfix' in CSM-1.5.
 * `cleanup_completed_session_ttl`

     Delete complete sessions that are older than `cleanup_completed_session_ttl` (in hours). `0h` disables cleanup behavior.